 Consumer awareness and Complaint handling

-Information shall be presented to consumers in such a way as to enable them to understand its importance and make informed choices.
-Complaints should be accurately categorized according to safety concerns and other regulatory concerns, such as labelling.
+The information shall be presented to consumers in such a way as to enable them to understand its importance and make informed choices.
+Complaints should be accurately categorized according to safety concerns and other regulatory concerns, such as labeling.
 Complaints related to food safety shall be investigated by appropriately-trained technical personnel.